Hive13/ptdr_site/README.md

 While in it's infancy, this application's goal is to be the electronic nerve center and public-facing portal for all PTDR activities, including

-* Electronic signatures on waivers
+* Electronic signatures on waivers (Done: 8/29/2015 by IMW)
 * Photo storage and delivery
 * Brackets
 * Racer Profiles